 Option King was a pure investment entity that provides income to the Group.
-The entity became dormant in the last quarter of 2022.

 As mentioned above, the Company is also continuing to commercialise the ORC technology and its products, also in negotiations with various interested parties for local and overseas distribution rights in their regions.